-During the past week or so, property owners in St. Louis and surrounding Counties, including Jefferson County, should have received notices from their Assessor if the values of their real estate, business and residential, has changed.
-Recent news articles are suggesting that residential property values on average have increased in the past two (2) years twelve (12%) percent in St. Louis City and fifteen (15%) percent in St. Louis County (with the Jefferson County “values on average” not yet being determined).
+During the past week or so, property owners in St. Louis and surrounding Counties, including Jefferson County, should have received notices from their Assessor if the values of their real estate, business, and residential, have changed.
+Recent news articles are suggesting that residential property values on average have increased in the past two (2) years twelve (12%) percent in St. Louis City and fifteen (15%) percent in St. Louis County (with the Jefferson County “values on average” not yet been determined).
 Although many of you may see the Assessor’s notice of an increased valuation as good as the investment in your business or residence is now worth more, this could also mean higher tax bills for many.
 If you don’t think you could sell your property at its new appraised value, you have a very limited time in which to seek a review of the “reassessment” value.
+Therefore, having prior knowledge on how to correctly value a commercial property or a residential one can be helpful in this regard.
 What has come to be known as “Appeal Season” runs from May through September.
-Property owners can start with informal appeals then proceed to the Board of Equalization Hearings or even the State Tax Commission if unsatisfied with the Assessor’s decision.
+Property owners can start with informal appeals and then proceed to the Board of Equalization Hearings or even the State Tax Commission if unsatisfied with the Assessor’s decision.

 However, this process may not be as “informal” or “simple” as it may first appear.